-The Road Rehabilitation and City Bypasses Project (the Project) is a multiyear project of the Montenegro Ministry of Transport and Maritime Affairs (MTMA) and its Traffic Directorate (TD), which consists of the rehabilitation and/or construction of 7 selected sections of the national road network in Montenegro, with a total length of approx. 36 km.
-The Project is being financed through a loan provided by the European Investment Bank (EIB).
+The Main Road Reconstruction Project (the Project) is a multiyear project of the Montenegro Ministry of Transport and Maritime Affairs (MTMA) and its Traffic Directorate (TD), which consists of the reconstruction of 8 selected sections of the national road network in Montenegro, with a total length of approx. 169,7 km.
+The Project is being financed through a loan provided by the European Investment Bank (EIB) and a part from the loan of the EBRD bank.